Xanax And Methamphetamine | Mixing Alprazolam And Meth

 Fatal Overdose

-• shortness of breath or inability to breathe (also known as respiratory depression)
+• shortness of breath or inability to breathe (respiratory depression)

 • coma

-Both inpatient and outpatient treatment facilities can offer behavioral therapy that helps people in recovery from meth addiction the emotional tools to live a sober life.
+Both inpatient and outpatient treatment programs can offer behavioral therapy that equips people in recovery with the emotional tools and coping strategies needed to sustain long-term sobriety.

 This page does not provide medical advice.
 See more